s4nj1th/tomevio-website/README.md

 ## Configuration

-Create a `.env.local` file with your environment variables:
+Create a `.env` file with your environment variables:

 ```env
 NEXT_PUBLIC_API_BASE_URL=http://localhost:8080  # Point to your backend instance